SwJOKER/SwJOKER/README.md

 In process I learned Django, Django REST, HTML, CSS, SQL, JS, Docker. <br>
 Maybe my knowledges of any of that are not perfect but I learn permanently and have passion.<br> In fact I already knew some of it and used before.
-And maybe I know more.
-Format too narrow to write all what i used or tried.<br>
+And maybe I could list more.Format too narrow to write all what i used or tried.<br>
 For example I used to program AVR-controllers on C and Arduino as hobby.
 But barely it interesting for employer.

 ### By now I have done some projects you can find here: